dumplingdenise/2176-AS3/README.md

 **Denise Teo:**

-1. Player Movement
+**1. Player Movement**

 Description:
 Implemented basic Player Movement to move and jump with Animation.
 The player can move freely in 3D space using WASD controls.
 Movement direction is always based on camera orientation(Example: Pressing W moves the player forward relative to where the active camera is facing).
 The player uses a CharacterController, preventing diagonal speed boost and ensure smooth collision with floors and walls.

 Features implemented:

--Camera-relative WASD movement
+- Camera-relative WASD movement
-Proper gravity, falling & grounded checks
+- Proper gravity, falling & grounded checks
--No diagonal speed increase
+- No diagonal speed increase
--Uses Unity’s CharacterController for reliable collision -Works across all camera modes (1st person, 3rd person, fixed)
+- Uses Unity’s CharacterController for reliable collision
+- Works across all camera modes (1st person, 3rd person, fixed)

 How to Trigger: